keemarice/PowerOutages/README.md

   frameborder="0"
 ></iframe>

 We created a simple linear regression as our baseline model.
-We selected our predictor variable to be "CUSTOMERS.AFFECTED" because it had the highest correlation with "OUTAGE.DURATION".
+We selected our predictor variable to be **`CUSTOMERS.AFFECTED`** because it had the highest correlation with **`OUTAGE.DURATION`**.
 We fit a simple linear regression with an 80/20 train/test split.
 This model, given its simplicity, didn't perform well on our test set.
 It had a RMSE of **8350.87**.
 Given that this only takes into account one of the variables, we expected our other models to do better.

 ---
 ## Final Model